 Chapter 3.
 Pal’chinskii’s Principles

 Uncertainty is a “fundamental and irresolvable characteristic of our lives”.[1]
-Rather than relying on rigid plans that give an illusion of control, we should embrace uncertainty and learn from it.
-For example, the 2002–3 SARS outbreak — another coronavirus — struck Asia, sparking fears of a global pandemic.
-However, lessons learned from their mistakes [2] enabled many Asian nations to cope far better with COVID-19 two decades later.[3]
+Rather than relying on rigid plans that give us an illusion of control, we should embrace uncertainty and learn from it.
+For example, in 2002–3 a SARS outbreak — another coronavirus — struck Asia, which sparked fears of a global pandemic.
+Mistakes were made in the response [2] but lessons were learned, which enabled many Asian nations to cope far better with COVID-19 two decades later.[3]
 Uncertainty is a powerful teacher for those willing to learn from it.
 And one country that has experienced more than its fair share of uncertainty is Russia, meaning its history contains valuable lessons for those willing to learn.
 One of those is the story of the most famous Russian even most Russians have never heard of — Petr Pal’chinskii.[4]

 Pal’chinskii was a bright, confident and almost absurdly honest engineer.
 In 1901, at the age of 26, he was sent to the Donbass to study the modernisation of Russia’s coal mines.
 Gathering data on everything he could he uncovered a huge gap between investments made in new mining technology and a lack of investment into the living and working conditions of miners.
 Pal’chinskii reported back to the government in St.Petersburg, arguing that true modernisation required investing in the workforce as well.
 He reasoned that investments in new technology are ineffective if workers are unable or unwilling to use it.
 Improving the living and working conditions of miners therefore, so they are both capable and motivated to use new technology productively, would generate far greater returns than investing in just technology alone.